-Question: How do I place my Ring Video Doorbell or Video Doorbell 2 to pick up the motions of people while minimizing picking up cars and other sources of "false positive" motion alerts?
+Question: How do I place my Ring Video Doorbell to pick up the motions of people while minimizing picking up cars and other sources of "false positive" motion alerts?

 Answer: The proper positioning of your Ring Video Doorbell depends on a number of factors including the layout of your yard, the distance from the front door to the street, objects within the Ring Doorbell's field of view, height of the door and more.
 This article will describe how your Ring Video Doorbell "sees" the world and the factors that go into good Ring Video Doorbell placement.